NicoHood/HoodLoader2/Readme.md

 **To sum up: You can flash the 16u2 with avr-dude or Arduino IDE and the 328/2560 with the Arduino IDE like you are used to.**

-Hoodloader v2 - How can I brick my Arduino?
+Can I brick my Arduino?
 ===========================================

 Bricking is a wide defined term.
 In this case bricking 'only' means that you cannot use you Arduino any more